lion054/groupware-laravel/README.md

 ### User-Department

-Attribute: position, taken_at, left_at, etc.
+Attribute: position, took_at, left_at, etc.
 The user can have more than one position for its department.
 This means multiple edges can exist between user and department.